bcperth01/blogV1/readme.md

 ## Version 2 Changes

 1. Add a user login so that only admin users can create, edit or delete posts
-2. Change to using `markdown-it` library rather than `marked` becasue its newer.
+2. Change to using `markdown-it` library rather than `marked` .... its more active and current.
 3. Add code highlighting - using the highlight.js package.
 4. Change the db to Ingres and add full text search.
 5. Allow visitors to add comments to posts